-A great place for late night cocktails is the rather glamorous Krypt, right near the Sigmund Freud Museum.
-Krypt is a hipster bar where architecture and art provide the setting.
+A great place for late night (or pre dinner) cocktails is the rather glamorous Krypt, right near the Sigmund Freud Museum.
+It’s a hipster bar where architecture and art provide the setting.
 You’ll be swathed in exposed brick in an underground 18th century building.

 Day 2: Palace Day

 AM: Tour Schönbrunn Palace

 In the morning on day 2 of your 3 day Vienna itinerary, get started bright and early.
 Begin by visiting Schönbrunn Palace.
 It’s Vienna’s #1 attraction, a UNESCO-listed site since 1996, and the height of elegance.

 Don’t dally.
 The lines worsen as the day goes by.
 Purchase your tickets online in advance.
 You can also hop on a guided skip the line tour, book a guided tour with a historian, or a dinner and concert evening.